Skip to main content

 You find yourself holding a pamphlet, its glossy finish promising vitality, its bullet points outlining a path to a version of you with more energy and fewer health risks.
 Your employer calls it a voluntary wellness program.
 The word “voluntary” is meant to be reassuring, suggesting autonomy and a supportive partnership in your health journey.

 Yet, a subtle disquiet may surface.
-A feeling of obligation, a sense of being watched, or the weight of can create a dissonance between the word and the experience.
+A feeling of obligation, a sense of being watched, or the weight of financial incentives can create a dissonance between the word and the experience.
 This feeling is a valid and important signal from your own internal surveillance system.
 It is the first indication that the line between encouragement and coercion, between a genuine offer of support and a thinly veiled mandate, deserves closer examination.

 Understanding this distinction begins with recognizing the legal and biological architecture that underpins your rights and your well-being.
 The sensation of pressure is more than a feeling; it is a physiological event.
 Your body’s intricate endocrine system, a finely tuned network of glands and hormones, is designed to respond to your environment.